-When building a set, it’s important to think about what you enjoy cooking and what you cook often.
+When starting your collection, it’s important to think about what you enjoy cooking and what you cook often.
 Most people really only need a great chef’s knife (gyuto), a veggie knife (nakiri), and a utility blade (petty).
-Here’s the order we suggest building your set in, and some basic info on each knife shape.
+Here’s a few shapes you could get started with:

 The go-to knife in most kitchens around the globe, a gyuto can do almost anything, but it does have a bias towards larger food and meats.
 They range in length between 150mm all the way up to an impressive 360mm, with 210mm and 240mm being the most common lengths.
 If you’re minimally minded and only want one knife, get a gyuto!
 Learn more about Gyutos.